WE are all human.

 Life circumstances can be unpredictable and I believe we are not meant to walk through difficult times alone.
 My goal is to come alongside people as a support in moments of grief, trauma, or transitions.

-As a clinician, I use a collaborative, creative, trauma- informed approach.
-My work engages the mind and body in order to address both challenging thoughts and the experiences we carry around in our bodies.
-This translates into incorporating attachment theory, polyvagal theory, cognitive behavioral therapy and the creative arts therapies.
-I believe people begin to heal when they feel heard and seen.
-My goal is to meet people where they are and partner with them in their sanctification journey to support them in fulfilling their calling and meeting their goals.
+My approach is collaborative, creative and trauma- informed.
+We work engages the mind and body in order to address both challenging thoughts and the experiences we carry around in our bodies.
+This translates into incorporating attachment theory, polyvagal theory, cognitive behavioral therapy, TBRI and the creative arts therapies.

-I graduated from Molloy College with honors and a Masters degree in Clinical Mental Health Counseling.
-I am also a Drama Therapist, trained through a program with the North American Drama Therapy Association.
+I hold a Masters degree in Clinical Mental Health Counseling.
+I have training through CCEF and the Association of Biblical Counselors as well.
+I am also a Drama Therapist, trained through the North American Drama Therapy Association.
 I am a National Certified Counselor through the National Board for Certified Counselors.

 Francesca Jannello, Psychotherapist